kn007/Reduce-Shrink-Purge-the-ibdata1-file-in-MySQL/README.md

 1.In /etc/my.cnf -> [mysqld], add "innodb_force_recovery = 4" to set InnoDB read-only.
 Make sure "innodb_data_file_path" had a true value.

 2.Start MySQL service.
-Do a mysqldump of all databases except the mysql, information_schema, and performance_schema databases.(Using mysql-dump-all_db.sh to do it)
+Do a mysqldump of all databases except the mysql, information_schema, and performance_schema databases.(Using mysql_dump_all_db.sh to do it)

 3.Drop all databases except the above 3 databases.